 Catch a game at before it’s too late

-The ‘You Never Walk Alone’ at Liverpool is definitely something every football fan has to experiece once in his life, but don’t exclude neighbor Everton.
-The blue club of Liverpool has built up a huge fanatical fan base over the years that makes the stands move up and down every home.
-It’s be there and soak up the vibrant atmosphere.
-Everton have been playing at Goodison Park since 1892, which is within walking distance of the city center.
-More top-level matches have been played in the stadium than in any other English stadium.
-But soon Everton is moving.
-From the 2024-2025 season, The Toffees will move to Bramley-Moore Dock Stadium, a new stadium in the port of Liverpool.
-Make sure you are on time to catch a game at Goodison Park before it’s too late.
+Everton have been playing at Goodison Park since 1892, which is within walking distance of the city centre.
+More matches have been played at the highest level in this stadium than in any other English stadium.
+But soon Everton will move.
+From the 2024-2025 season, The Toffees will head to Bramley-Moore Dock Stadium, a new stadium in Liverpool Harbour.
+So be quick to visit a game at Goodison Park before it’s too late.

 One of the best Premier League Stadiums

-Leeds United is back at the highest level and that means Premier League football at Elland Road.
-The stadium ranks fourteenth in terms of largest capacity in England and carries a great history.
-It therefore certainly deserves to host football matches on the highest stage.
-Elland Road has experienced all the historic highlights of Leeds United.
-Three league titles, two Inter-Cities Fairs Cups and the Championship title in 2020.
-Leeds is a club that counts and you will notice that when you visit Elland Road.
-Leeds fans are absolutely Premier League worthy and will be shouting their club to victory this season more than ever before.
+Turf Moor has experienced all the historic highlights of Burnley.
+Two league titles, one FA Cup and the Championship title in 2023.
+Burnley is a club that counts and you will notice that when you visit Turf Moor.
+Burnley fans are absolutely Premier League worthy and will be shouting their club to victory this season more than ever before.

 Sing along to ‘I’m Forever Blowing Bubbles’

-The sixth place of last year has been good for West Ham United supporters.
-It meant the highest ranking since 1996 and history being written at the London Stadium.
-After the move from Boleyn Ground to the new stadium, the supporters had to get used to the new stands, but slowly it feels more and more like their home.
+Last season’s sixth-place finish has done West Ham United’s supporters good.
+It marked the highest ranking since 1996 and made history at the London Stadium.
+The supporters have had to get used to the new décor after the move from Boleyn Ground to the new stadium, but now it feels more and more like home.

-If you want to combine a match in London with a visit to another city, you can go to Southampton for more football.
-A train journey of two hours takes you to southern England, where you’ll find St Mary’s Stadium.
-An impressive stadium with space for more than 32,000 visitors and a perfect destination for a (short) football trip.
+If you want to combine a match in Manchester with a visit to another city, you can go to Sheffield for more football.
+A train journey of around one hour takes you to the heart of England, where you’ll find Bramall Lane.
+An impressive stadium with space for around 32,000 visitors and a perfect destination for a (short) football trip to Sheffield.

-On match days, there is a lively atmosphere around St. Mary’s Stadium.
-In the district of the stadium you will find several pubs where the local fans gather before the game, like the supporters pub The Painted Wagon.
-Here you will meet the true fans of Southampton, who always keep coming to the club, despite the lack of success and the sale of many players,.
-They are born as Southampton supporters, learn to live with it and come to St Mary’s Stadium until they die.
+On match days, there is a lively atmosphere around Bramall Lane.
+In the district of the stadium you will find several pubs where the local fans gather before the game, like the supporters pub The 188 Bar.
+Here you will meet the true fans of Sheffield United, who always keep coming to the club, despite the lack of success and the sale of many players.
+They are born as Sheffield United supporters, learn to live with it and come to Bramell Lane until they die.
 It is an unconditional love that you will experience in the stands, where you will be included in the group.
 And then – after a win or a loss – you return with everybody to the pub.

 Experience top class football

-Do you want to experience top football in one of these Premier League Stadiums?
-Then you have come to the right place at P1 Travel!
-With our official tickets and hospitality options, we offer you the experience of a lifetime.
+Would you like to experience top football in the stadiums of Crystal Palace, Everton, Burnley, West Ham United, Sheffield United or any other Club from the Premier League?
+Then you’re at the right place with P1 Travel!
+With our official tickets and hospitality opportunities, we offer you the experience of a lifetime.
 Book your Premier League tickets safely and quickly here.